QueraTeam/django-nextjs/README.md

 ### The `stream` parameter

-If you're using the [Next.js App Router](https://nextjs.org/docs/app) (introduced in Next.js 13), you can enable streaming by setting the `stream` parameter to `True` in the `nextjs_page` function.
+If you're using the [Next.js App Router](https://nextjs.org/docs/app), you can enable streaming by setting the `stream` parameter to `True` in the `nextjs_page` function.
 This allows the HTML response to be streamed directly from the Next.js server to the client.
 This approach is particularly useful for server-side rendering with streaming support to display an [instant loading state](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#instant-loading-states) from the Next.js server while the content of a route segment loads.

 Currently, the default value for this parameter is set to `False` for backward compatibility.